nagreme/COMP4520_lab_journal/_posts/2019-05-22-meeting-with-Wayne.md

 Having a way to pull out the chain of interactions would be useful.
 So would having a metric to evaluate the crossover operator being tested.

+I'll keep working on paper summaries in the mean time.

 Next meeting with Wayne will be 2019-05-30 @2pm.